Graphing Simple Rational FunctionsGraph the rational functions in... | Channels for Pearson+

 1

+Identify the type of rational function: The given function is y = 2x/(x + 1), which is a rational function where the numerator and denominator are polynomials.

-Identify the vertical asymptote by setting the denominator equal to zero: solve x - 1 = 0, which gives x = 1.
-This is where the function is undefined.
+Determine the vertical asymptote: Set the denominator equal to zero and solve for x.
+The vertical asymptote occurs where the function is undefined, which is at x + 1 = 0, so x = -1.

-Determine the horizontal asymptote by analyzing the degrees of the numerator and the denominator.
-Since the degree of the numerator (0) is less than the degree of the denominator (1), the horizontal asymptote is y = 0.
+Determine the horizontal asymptote: Compare the degrees of the numerator and denominator.
+Since both are linear (degree 1), the horizontal asymptote is found by dividing the leading coefficients, which gives y = 2.

-Find the x-intercept by setting the numerator equal to zero: solve 1 = 0, which indicates there is no x-intercept since the numerator is a constant non-zero value.
+Find the intercepts: For the y-intercept, set x = 0 and solve for y, which gives y = 0.
+For the x-intercept, set y = 0 and solve for x, which gives x = 0.

+Analyze the behavior near the asymptotes: As x approaches -1 from the left and right, observe the behavior of the function to understand how it approaches the vertical asymptote.
+Similarly, as x approaches infinity, observe how the function approaches the horizontal asymptote y = 2.

 Verified video answer for a similar problem: